-We developed a Draft Disability Inclusion Action Plan (DIAP) 2026–2030, a four-year strategy outlining how Council will improve access, participation and inclusion for people living with disability across services, infrastructure employment and decision-making.
+Our draft Disability Inclusion Action Plan (DIAP) 2026–2030 is a four-year strategy outlining how Council will improve access, participation and inclusion for people living with disability across services, infrastructure employment and decision-making.

 About 15,388 people in Lake Macquarie (7.27% of the population) require assistance with core daily activities, well above the NSW average of 5.75%.
 This highlights that disability inclusion is a significant and growing priority for the community.